How to report unemployment benefits fraud

 Criminal enterprises using stolen personal information from earlier national data breaches have been attempting to file fraudulent unemployment claims through the DUA system.
 This is part of a national unemployment fraud scheme.

 If you believe someone has applied for unemployment benefits using your personal information, use our secure fraud reporting form to alert us or call the DUA customer service department at (877) 626-6800.

-After you submit the fraud reporting form, DUA’s Program Integrity Unit will take appropriate action, including freezing the DUA account associated with the report.
-If any payments were made, they will not be recognized as income to you at the end of the calendar year.
-In addition, the fraudulent claim will not impact your ability to collect unemployment should you need to in the future and no charges will be assessed to your employer.
+The DUA Program Integrity team will process the reported fraud to ensure that if any payments were made, they are not recognized as income to you and are not reported to the IRS on Form 1099-G at the end of the calendar year for tax purposes.
+If you have already received a 1099-G related to this fraudulent claim, we will review your request and send you a corrected Form 1099-G. In addition, the fraudulent claim will not impact your ability to collect unemployment should you need to in the future and no charges will be assessed to your employer (if applicable).

 If you believe you are a victim of fraud

 If you believe your identity has been stolen and a fraudulent unemployment claim has been filed on your behalf, here's some steps you can take to protect yourself:

 - File a police report with your local police department.
 Get a copy of the report that you can provide to creditors and credit agencies.

 - Change passwords on your email, banking, and other personal accounts

 - Make a list of credit card companies, banks, and other financial institutions where you do business.
 Tell them you are a victim of identity theft, and ask them to put a fraud alert on your account.

 - Get a copy of your credit report and dispute any fraudulent transactions.
 You can request credit reports online from the 3 major credit reporting agencies (Equifax, Experian, and Transunion) or by calling (877) 322-8228.